xiuchaos/HandsOn/README.md

 * check the assumptions
    > the first question to ask you boss is what exactly is the business objective. how does the company expect to benefit from this model?
 Second question to ask is what the current solution looks like.
 It will ofter give you a reference performance, as well as insights on how to solve the problem.

+**Get the data**
+* Create a TestSet

 **Dicover and visulize the data to gain insights**
 * visualizing geographical data
 * looking for correlations
 * experimenting with attribute combinations
+  + identified a few data quirks that may need to clean up before feding the data to a ML algorithm;
+  + find interesting correaltions between attributes;
+  + some attributes have a tail-heavy distribution, you may want to transfrom them;
+  + may helpful to try out various attribute combinations.

 **Preparing the data for machine learning algorithms**
+> write functions to transform the data,gradually build a library of transformations functions for reuse in future projects.
 * data cleaning
 * custom transformers
 * feature scaling
 * transformation pipelines

 **Select and train a model**